ai4os/ai4-docs/source/user/others/faq.rst

 🔥 I delete my deployment but it keeps reappearing
 --------------------------------------------------

-No fix for this yet.
 Happens from time to time, for unknown reasons.
+We are removing those dangling deployments *daily*.
+If your deployments remains undeleted for more than a day, please contact support.

 Hopefully this will be magically fixed in the new cluster we are setting up with the upgraded Nomad version.